What is Making Meaning?

 Vocabulary lessons combine direct instruction in word meanings with engaging, interactive activities that teach high-utility words found in the Making Meaning read-aloud texts.
 Lessons also focus on developmentally appropriate word-learning strategies that students can use to unlock word meanings when reading independently.

 Making Meaning assessment tools are designed to help teachers make informed instructional decisions as they teach the lessons and track their students’ reading and social development over time.
 Making Meaning assessments help teachers

 - recognize individual students’ strengths as well as areas for improvement

 - evaluate students’ reading comprehension, independent reading progress, and vocabulary acquisition

 - prepare students for the reading comprehension portion of end-of-year standards-based reading assessments.

 Research-based and Standards-aligned

-The unique pedagogy of Making Meaning has grown out of years of research on reading development, vocabulary acquisition, best practices in reading and vocabulary instruction, and child development.
-Visit our resources to search for correlations to the Common Core and other state standards.
+Our unique pedagogy has grown out of years of research on reading development, vocabulary acquisition, best practices in reading and vocabulary instruction, and child development.
+Visit our correlations site to search for correlations to the Common Core and other state standards.

 The CCC Learning Hub houses the digital resources that accompany Making Meaning.
 These resources enhance students’ learning experiences and help teachers streamline their preparation, instruction, and assessment processes.